CLAY PIGEON KART CLUB

 |Drivers Briefing||09.30||Practice||09.45 – 10.15|

 Each driver will have at least three heats and a final.
 The standard minimum scheduled distances shall be:

-ALL CLASSES HEATS – 6 minutes + 1 lap FINALS – 10 minutes + 1 lap|
+|ALL CLASSES||HEATS – 8 minutes + 1 lap||FINALS – 12 minutes + 1 lap|

 increased at the discretion of the Clerk of the Course, or the Stewards of the meeting, it will count as a full points scoring round.